Pamplin-Computational-OT-Lab/Text-to-Columns/README.md

 # Text-to-Columns
-This repo offers machine learning and NLP tools for converting textual data to structured data for organizational research
+This repo offers machine learning and NLP tools for converting textual data to structured data for organizational research.